Learn how to make perfect deviled eggs that look amazing and are delicious too. This post is sponsored by Stonyfield, Le Creuset, and KitchenIQ.

 I had never made deviled eggs before this summer.
-I was having a book club meeting at my place and I was at the grocery store trying to decide what to make.
 I spotted the already cooked and peeled hard boiled eggs in the deli cooler and suddenly knew that I had to make deviled eggs.

 Definitely buying the eggs already cooked helps a ton.
 It’s not so much the cooking of the eggs that is time-consuming.
 It’s all the peeling.
 Especially in those cases that happen sometimes where the peels just aren’t coming off right.
 It takes a long time and your eggs look all pebbled and weird when you’re done.
 So, especially if making a big batch, get the already cooked eggs.
 Huge time and stress saver.
 And see how nice they look:

-Since that book club night I’ve made deviled eggs again several times, perfecting my recipe.
+I’ve since made deviled eggs again several times, perfecting my recipe.
 One thing that I tried and loved was to swap out the mayo for Greek yogurt.
 The filling ends up much lighter and less rich, while still being delicious.
-I used the Stonyfield Whole Milk Organic Greek Yogurt.
 By using the whole milk version, there’s still richness there, just not the overkill that you get with mayo.

 The other ingredients I included are a bit of lemon juice, some mustard powder, salt and then a sprinkling of smoked paprika for garnish and bit of flavor.
 I’ve used regular paprika and tried a hot paprika once too.
 I really prefer the smoked.
 It gives a nice warm smoky flavor that is a final last touch to the delicious eggs.
 And why mustard powder instead of prepared mustard?
 I like a little bit of heat, which you don’t get from regular mustard.
 Also, because the Greek yogurt has some tang to it, as does the lemon juice, I didn’t want to add another tangy component.
 The powder was the perfect solution.
 Really, this recipe is so so good.